-Every owner, caretaker or user of any animal within the city limits shall be required to observe the following rules, regulations, terms and conditions in connection with the care, keeping and using of such the animals, and any person violating any provisions hereof of this section shall be deemed guilty of an offense:
+Every owner, caretaker or user of any animal within the city limits shall be required to observe the following rules, regulations, terms and conditions in connection with the care, keeping and using of such animals, and any person violating any provisions hereof shall be deemed guilty of an offense:

-- (1) All stables or other enclosures in which such the animal is kept and the ground upon which same the stable or enclosure is situated shall be kept and maintained in a clean and sanitary condition, and all stables and fences surrounding such each lot where the animal is kept and the feed troughs and water troughs, with which such animals are fed and watered, shall be free from any projection or thing whereon or whereby conditions that may injure such the animal may be injured.
-All stables and enclosures shall contain adequate space for an animal relative to the animal's species, size, weight, and age and must allow the animal to stand upright without touching any part of the structure and to move around unencumbered. - (2) All stables containing horses shall meet the following minimum standards: - a.
-The size of the stable must be at least 100 square feet for horses weighing up to 1000 pounds; stables for horses weighing over 1000 pounds shall have a wall length of at least one and a half times the horse's length; - A ceiling height of at least 10 feet, with a minimum of a 3 feet, 6 inch clearance above the horse's head.
-The height is measured from the floor to the lowest point of the ceiling of the stable, including any fixtures and beams; - c.
+- (1) All stables or other enclosures in which such animal is kept and the ground upon which same is situated shall be kept and maintained in a clean and sanitary condition, and all stables and fences surrounding such lot where the animal is kept and the feed troughs and water troughs, with which such animals are fed and watered, shall be free from any projection or thing whereon or whereby such animal may be injured.
+All stables and enclosures shall contain adequate space for an animal relative to the animal's species, size, weight, and age and must allow the animal to stand upright without touching the top and to move around unencumbered. - (2) All stables containing horses shall meet the following minimum standards: - a.
+The size of the stable must be at least 100 square feet for horses weighing up to 1000 pounds; horses weighing over 1000 pounds shall have a stable wall length of at least one and a half times the horse's length; - A ceiling height of at least 10 feet, with a minimum of a 3 feet, 6 inch clearance above the horse's head.
+The height is measured from the floor to the lowest point of the stall, including any fixtures and beams; - c.
 The roof of the stable must be weatherproof and the structure must provide for adequate ventilation; - d.
-The walls or partitions of the stable must be flush to the floor and at least eight feet tall and made of solid plywood with metal horizontal edges or boards spaced no more than 1 1⁄2 inches apart with center bracing.
+The walls or partitions of the stable must be flush to the floor and at least eight feet tall made of solid plywood with metal horizontal edges or boards spaced no more than 1 1⁄2 inches apart with center bracing.
 For stables containing multiple horses, the walls or partitions must have metal bars or heavy-gauge wire mesh extending to the ceiling to allow the horses to see each other.
-The bars must be at least 3/4 of an inch to one inch in diameter and spaced no more than three inches apart.
+The bars must be at least 3⁄4 of an inch to one inch in diameter and spaced no more than three inches apart.
 The heavy-gauge wire mesh must have openings of no more than two inches;